woolfson-group/ccbuilder2/README.md

 ## TODO

+* Add oligomeric state and score to history
 * Put limit on size of model to be optimised
 * Make a Monte Carlo based optimisation algorithm
 * Add BUFF score to build history